After nearly a decade away from screens, we’re so pleased to hear that hit Showtime series Dexter is returning for a limited ten-episode series.

 The Mandalorian actress Julia Jones will also appear as Angela, the town’s Chief of Police, while Johnny Sequoyah, best known for her role as Bo Adams on the NBC television series Believe, will play her brash and opinionated teenage daughter named Audrey.

-Julia Jones will join the cast as a police officer named Angela
+Julia Jones will play a police officer named Angela

 Michael C. Hall will, of course, reprise his role as Dexter Morgan in the series.
 The last time viewers saw him, he swapped chopping up wrongdoers for chopping up trees as he took on a new identity as a lumberjack in the Pacific Northwest.